 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

-“And I say to you that you are Peter, and upon this rock I will build my ekklesia, and the gates of hades shall not prevail against it.”
+“And I tell you that you are Peter, and upon this rock I will build my ekklesia, and the gates of hades shall not prevail against it.”

 “Ekklesia”, the word used in the New Testament for the community of believers, means “called-out ones”, “congregation”, or “assembly”.
 It refers to the people whom God has called out of darkness into light.
 It perfectly describes the people of the Lord, those called by God out of every culture and race into the kingdom of His dear Son, Jesus.
-God foretold of these called-out people when He spoke through Hosea: "I will call them my people, who were not my people... and it shall come to pass, in the place where it was said to them, ‘You are not my people', there shall they be called the children of the living God."
+God foretold of these called-out people when He spoke through Hosea (1:10): “It shall come to pass in the place where it was said to them, ‘You are not my people’, that it shall be said to them, ‘You are the sons of the living God.’ ”

 On earth, God dwells only in the hearts of His ekklesia.
 In fact, the Almighty scoffed at the idea that men could build Him an earthly building.
 He demanded, “Heaven is my throne, and the earth, my footstool.
 Where is this house that you would build for me?”
 (Isa.
 66:1).
 It was after confessing this simple, precious truth that the young Stephen was stoned to death by the enraged elders of Israel.
 And it still provokes proud men to tell them that churches are not holy buildings and that “church” has nothing to do with Jesus.
-To join any church on earth is to become partners with a lie.
-There are no holy buildings anywhere on this planet, and God dwells in none of them.
-"The Most High", said Stephen before being dragged out of the city to his death, “does not dwell in temples made by hands."
+There are no holy buildings on this planet, for God, said Stephen before his death, “does not dwell in temples made with hands.”
+(Acts 7:48).

 Don’t you want to be a part of this?
 You can be.
 All that God requires is obedient faith in Jesus.
 You, too, can be a holy place on earth where God dwells by His Spirit.

 The assembly of God’s saints has no name.
 It is just that, the assembly of saints.
 We do find that the New Testament writers deemed it helpful at times when speaking of the congregation of the Lord to use descriptive titles such as Mount Zion (Heb.
 12:22), God’s building (1Cor.
 3:9), the household of God (Eph.
 2:19), the assembly of God (Acts 20:28), the body of Christ (1Cor.
 10:16), God’s family (Eph.
 3:15), and many others.

-In his Parable of The Sower, Jesus spoke of the danger of becoming unfruitful because of "cares of this world” and “the deceitfulness of riches”.
+In his Parable of The Sower, Jesus spoke of the danger of becoming unfruitful because of “the cares of this world” and “the deceitfulness of riches”.
 How many we see in this condition!
 He also spoke of the obedient children of God, saying that they would understand and would bring forth fruit.
 Thank God for these precious, faithful saints, though they be few in number!
 Take heed to your soul, my friend.
 We are still in the age when the body of Christ contains both wise and foolish believers.
 But, thanks be to God, the end is drawing near.

-My brother, my sister, you who have been born of the Spirit of God, is your garment still spotless?
+My brother, my sister – you who have been born of the Spirit of God – is your garment still spotless?
 Are you yet among those who “have not defiled their garments” ?
-Or is your robe like the robes of those believers James described as "motheaten"?
+Or is your robe like the robes of those believers James described as “moth eaten”?
 Make your answer to God, and write us if this message has been a blessing to you.